Medicare education presentation

 Hanson will detail various Medicare enrollment periods, covering issues such as costs and penalties, and explaining how different products work for seniors.

-“Even those who have signed up already wonder if they’ve done it correctly,” said Hanson.
+“Even those who has signed up already wonder if they’ve done it correctly,” said Hanson.
 “I’ll explain what the cost is for various plans and how it can vary.”

 Hanson stresses that “one size doesn’t fit all” when it comes to Medicare, especially when it comes to prescription drugs.

-“It’s very precise,” explained Hanson.
-“You have to have the right plan to begin with.
-There’s costs out of pocket and plans that fit some seniors much better than others.
-There are 25 different drug plans in the Minot area.”
+“It’s very individualized,” explained Hanson.
+“You have to choose the right plan to begin with.
+There’s Cost Plans that fit older seniors much better than others.
+There are 28 different drug plans in the Minot area.”

 The Medicare Annual Election Period is Oct.
 15 – Dec.
 7. That is the time, says Hanson, that people can review and make adjustments to their health insurance plans.